 We also share data with other Healthcare Agencies using a secure bi-directional interface; Quest Diagnostics, i2i Tracks.

 This notice is effective as of June 27, 2022, and it is our intention to abide by the terms of the Notice of Privacy Practices and HIPAA Regulations currently in effect.
 We reserve the right to change the terms of our Notice of Privacy Practice and to make the new notice provision effective for all PHI that we maintain.
 We will post a copy and you may request a written copy of the revised Notice of Privacy Practice from our office.

 You have recourse if you feel that your privacy has been violated by our office.
 You have the right to file a formal, written complaint with the practice and with the Department of Health and Human Services, Office of Civil Rights.
 We will not retaliate against you for filing a complaint.

-Feel free to contact the HIPAA Compliance Officer at 336-694-1181 for more information or to report a concern, in person, or in writing.
+Feel free to contact Wanda McCullough, HIPAA Privacy Officer, by phone at 336-694-9331 ext.
+250 or by email at firstname.lastname@example.org for more information or to report a concern, in person or in writing.